gaghigogu/docker-davmail/README.md

 # docker-davmail
-Small working docker image for davmail
+Small working docker image for davmail based on debian:trixie.

+This image is not aimed to be small but to be working.